shiroyasha/blog-source/source/posts/2017-05-20-reducing-overhead.html.md

 publish every article with a hand drawn image.
 Following this, I've introduced several review cycles in a hope that I will reduce the number of grammar errors.
-Then, I've added additional background images to the site which required color matching between them and the header images on the articles.
+Then, I've added additional background images to the site which required color matching between them and the header image on the articles.

 ![Old shiroyasha.io design](images/old_design.jpg)